CHH/CHH.github.io/php-socket-programming-handbook/index.md

     <p><img src="/images/socket-book/Cover.png" alt=""></p>
 </div>

-__Available in Spring 2015 starting at 47$__, your guide to building awesome things with sockets in PHP.
+__Available in October 2016 starting at just 29$ (probably way less than you make in an hour)__, your guide to building awesome things with sockets in PHP.

 * 60+ page guide to socket programming in PHP
 * Start with networking basics and work your way up with tweakable examples
 * _[Signup for the mailing list](/php-socket-programming-handbook/subscribe/) and receive the entire first chapter free._
-  Additionally you get early access to the launch and receive a special discount code for __20% off__.
+  Additionally you get early access to the launch and receive a special discount code for 10$ off the price.
 * DRM Free, PDF for easy reading on your computer, iPad or other tablet.

 <div style="clear: both;"></div>